 Other types of aerial lifts can move vertically and horizontally while in the air.
 In contrast, scissor lifts can only move in one direction — straight up and down.
 This means they have to be positioned directly under the work area for the job to be done.
 However, their stability and large platform make them ideally suited for use as a work platform.

-Scissor lifts can extend as high up as 60 feet – about one-third the height of the tallest aerial lift.
-Most working heights range from 20-40 feet.
-Scissor lifts have less reach power than boom lifts, but can hold more weight.
-Many scissor lifts have an unrestricted weight limit of 1,000 pounds.
+One of the most common questions our training experts receive is: how high can a scissor lift go?
+Scissor lifts can extend as high up as 60 ft., or about one-third the height of the tallest aerial lift.
+Most working heights range from 20-40 ft.
+Scissor lifts have less reach power than boom lifts but can hold more weight.
+Many scissor lifts have an unrestricted weight limit of 1,000 lbs.
 With others, restricted weight limits can go even higher.
 This makes them ideal for jobs that involve the movement of heavyweight.
 For example, carrying heavy building materials on a construction site or heavy equipment to perform repair or maintenance work.

 There are many different models of scissor lifts.
 Each is designed to reach a certain height and work on certain types of jobs.